CodeRyoStudio/CodeRyoMC-GUI/CoderyoGUI_API_Documentation.md

 - **getPageId()**: The page ID.
 - **getSlot()**: The slot index.
 - **getItem()**: The `GUIItem` in the slot (may be `null` if empty).
+- **isBackButton()**: Returns `true` if the clicked slot is the back button (slot 0), allowing custom handling of the back button.

 ### Methods
 - **isCancelled()**: Checks if the event is cancelled.
 - **setCancelled(boolean)**: Cancels the event, preventing `GUIAction` execution.
 Optional.

+### Customizing the Back Button (Slot 0)
+When `CoderyoGUI` is used as a dependency, slot 0 (back button) can be customized by listening for `GUIClickEvent` and checking `isBackButton()`.
+If no custom handler is provided, slot 0 has no default action.
+When running standalone, `CoderyoGUI` provides a default handler that opens the main menu.

 ### Example
 ```java